 Kids Town features engaging activity areas in a child-scaled “town” just for guests ages two to five, allowing them to develop social and motor skills while exploring basic science concepts.

 Become an engineer as you walk our 80-foot-long Mini Mac Bridge, travel our roundabout, work the U.S. Steel Fun Factory and more.

 Meet our educators and docents for hands-on interactive activities in our Centennial Lab.
 Discover a variety of science topics with themed activities in chemistry, physics, engineering, life science and technology.

 From the Lumenarium to the Seashell Pipes to the walk-in kaleidoscope, this is the gallery to experiment with sounds, colors, reflection, waves, and more.

 Nano is an interactive exhibition that engages family audiences in nanoscale science, engineering, and technology.
 Hands-on exhibits present the basics of nano science and engineering, introduce some real world applications, and explore the societal and ethical implications of this new technology.

-Earth, Wind and Weather, sponsored by General Motors, features 15 new interactive exhibits that put guests in control of some of nature’s most strange and unpredictable phenomena.
-Create avalanches and geysers, explore Jupiter’s otherworldly surface, command ocean waves, step into a powerful natural vortex, transform desert landscapes, and more with this immersive new experience!
+Earth.
+Wind.
+Weather. sponsored by General Motors, features 11 new interactive exhibits that put guests in control of some of nature’s most powerful and impressive phenomena.
+Create avalanches and geysers, explore Jupiter’s otherworldly atmosphere, command ocean waves, step into a powerful tornado, transform desert landscapes, and more with this immersive new experience!

-Earth, Wind and Weather is included in the price of general admission and is available for virtual K-5 field trip programs.
+Earth.
+Wind.
+Weather. is included in the price of general admission and is a part of MiSci’s new virtual field trip program.